squirrel-prover/squirrel-prover/examples/tutorial/tutorial.md

 (*
-# Introduction
+# Protocol modelling

 This interactive tutorial allows you to discover the tool, and start using it to perform proofs.
-It contains executable Squirell code, interlaced with comments in Markdown.
+It contains executable __Squirell__ code, interlaced with comments in _Markdown_.

-# Messages
+## Messages

-Messages exchanged by a protocol are modelled using terms.
+Messages exchanged by a protocol are modelled using _terms_.

 Concretely, a message is either